How to Calculate & Benchmark Your Internal Promotion Rate

 Key takeaways

-There’s no singular right or wrong answer to what a good promotion rate is, so organisations need to be sure to measure their rate of promotions against specific industry benchmarks.
+There’s no singular right or wrong answer to what a good promotion rate is, so you need to be sure to measure the rate of promotions against specific industry benchmarks.
 It’s better to focus more on what promotion rates are affected by, like: